OpenSmock/OpenSmock/README.md

    load.
 ```

+### Minimal version (Core) installation

-To install only OpenSmock core packages (no major dependencies) on your Pharo image you can just execute the following script:
+If you prefer to install only the core version of OpenSmock (without additional dependencies), use the following script:

 ```smalltalk
 Metacello new